apache/pulsar/site2/docs/tiered-storage-overview.md

     > For more information about how to use the AWS S3 offloader with Pulsar, see [here](tiered-storage-aws.md).
     >
     > For more information about how to use the GCS offloader with Pulsar, see [here](tiered-storage-gcs.md).
+    >
+    > For more information about how to use the Azure offloader with Pulsar, see [here](tiered-storage-azure.md).
+    >
+    > For more information about how to use the Aliyun OSS offloader with Pulsar, see [here](tiered-storage-aliyun.md).

 * Tiered storage uses [Apache Hadoop](http://hadoop.apache.org/) to support filesystems for long term storage.